 How to Watch the NBA on Friday: TV Channel, Game Times and Odds

-Today's NBA schedule has six exciting matchups in store.
-Among those contests is the Denver Nuggets squaring off against the Brooklyn Nets.
+Today's NBA lineup has lots in store.
+Among those 10 contests is the Oklahoma City Thunder playing the Denver Nuggets.

 Watch the NBA, other live sports and more on Fubo and Max!
 Use our links to sign up today!